voxel51/eta/docs/pipelines_dev_guide.md

 customize.

 Each ETA pipeline is represented internally as a graph whose nodes are ETA modules and whose edges define the flow of data between the modules.
-Thus the ETA pipeline system is general purpose and highly customizable.
-The ETA repository defines a collection of pre-configured pipelines that combine the builtin ETA modules in many ways to useful video analytics capabilities.\
+As such, the ETA pipeline system is general purpose and highly customizable.
+The ETA repository defines a collection of pre-configured pipelines that arrange the builtin ETA modules in graphs to implement various useful video analytics.

 New pipelines can be easily added to the ETA system by writing a simple JSON configuration file whose syntax is described in the next section.